OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 This article helps you understand which options you should choose to ensure that your add-in works as expected and reaches the broadest audience possible.

 > [!NOTE]
-> For a high-level view of where Office Add-ins are currently supported, see the [Office Add-in application and platform availability](../overview/office-add-in-availability.md) page.
+> For a high-level view of where Office Add-ins are currently supported, see the [Office client application and platform availability for Office Add-ins](../overview/office-add-in-availability.md) page.

 The following table lists core concepts discussed throughout this article.